 Do Lubricants Help?

 This also prevents your skin from cracking and getting irritated.
 Don’t go overboard, though.
-Apply too much and you’ll lose some traction.
-Use only when and where needed.
+Apply too much, and you’ll lose some traction.
+Use lubricants only when needed.

 Keep Things Cool